Austin Divorce Attorney

 Divorce can be one of life’s most challenging experiences.
-This process commonly brings forth emotional and financial turmoil with uncertainty as to how it will ultimately impact your life and future.
-When children are involved, it can become even more complex and demanding.
-You may feel your relationship with your children are on the line as well as your economic future in supporting both them and you.
+This legal process commonly brings forth emotional and financial turmoil with uncertainty about how it will ultimately impact your life and future.
+When children are involved with a divorce, it can become even more complex and demanding.
+You may feel your relationship with your children is on the line, as well as your economic future in supporting them and you.

 The state of Texas provides no-fault as well as fault-based grounds for divorce.
 The most common form of divorce is the no-fault option based on irreconcilable differences preventing the marriage from being saved.
-This type of divorce does not require proof of marital misconduct.
-However, it may still be contested where spouses cannot agree on a settlement of all divorce-related issues.
-Resolving these issues may call for negotiation or litigation in court.
+This type of Texas divorce does not require proof of marital misconduct.
+However, it may still be contested where spouses cannot agree on a legal settlement of all divorce-related issues.
+Resolving these family law issues may call for negotiation or litigation in an Austin court.

 - The division of marital property and debt.
 Texas operates on a community property basis that calls for as even a division as possible of marital property.

 - Child support.
-This issue is calculated according to state guidelines.
+This family law issue is calculated according to Texas state guidelines.

-If you and your spouse can agree on the issues related to your divorce, you can have your settlement agreement formalized and submitted to the judge for approval.
+If you and your spouse can agree on the family law issues related to your divorce, you can have your legal settlement agreement formalized and submitted to the Austin judge for approval.

 Texas does allow for fault-based divorce grounds, such as cruelty, adultery, abandonment, and conviction of a felony.
-When filing for this type of divorce, you will be required to prove the fault in court.
-If you are successful, such fault may influence the outcome of such issues as marital property division, child custody and support, and spousal support.
+When filing for this type of divorce, you must prove the fault in court in Texas.
+If you are successful, such guilt may influence the outcome of such family law issues as marital property division, child custody and support, and spousal support.
 Contested fault-based divorces generally take longer due to the need for additional court hearings.